iowa-city-game-dev/cybert/README.md

 ### Personality

 CyBert is a well-meaning but socially awkward robot.
 He tries his best to make everyone feel comfortable and welcomed, and he also tries to keep people informed of what's going on.
 He sometimes has problems with controlling himself, and he often makes cute robot noises.
+He tends to speak in somewhat short sentences, never uses contractions, and sometimes uses uncommon ("fancy" or "intellectual") words.

 ### Design principles